katieMarieDev/katieMarieDev/README.md

 **I Am Currently...**
 - 🌍 Working at a global health nonprofit
+- 🐍 Working through the Python Programming Certiicate from the University of Washington
 - 🎒 Recently completed a Certificate program for Business Intelligence and Data Migration (SQL, ETL Processing, Azure, Visualizations) from the University of Washington
 - ♀️ Website manager for The National Organization for Women, Seattle: www.nowseattle.org, where I also lead a group of teen volunteers at www.nowseattle.org/that-cant-be-true
 - 🌱 Website manager for Seattle's Giving Garden Network: www.sggn.org